igorrra/email_collector/README.md

 -=============================================================================-

-This application designed to parse uploaded emails and store such information as Sender, Recipients, Subject, Body, HTML, Timestamp, Attachments (name, size, content type, MD5, path to saved file on the server) on the server.
+This application was designed to parse uploaded emails and store such information as Sender, Recipients, Subject, Body, HTML, Timestamp, Attachments (name, size, content type, MD5, path to saved file on the server) on the server.
 User is able to upload emails through this API, read, update and delete them.
 Also, downloading back saved attachments supported.